-Students, grades K-6, will receive "pink slips" for assignments that are not turned in on time or are not of the quality of the student's capabilities.
-Students will receive one pink per day for all missing/incomplete assignments.
-The pink slip will be sent home with students on the day of the incomplete assignment/assignments.
-The slip needs to be signed by the parent/guardian and returned to school the next school day.

-\Grades 3-6: Pink slip assignments turned in the next day will reflect a 10% deduction.
-If the pink slip assignment/assignments are not completed and returned by the second day, the student will receive a zero.
+Students, grades K-6, will receive "pink slips" for each assignment not turned in on time or is not of the quality of the student's capabilities.
+The pink slip will be sent home with students on the day of the incomplete assignment.
+The slip needs to be signed by the parent/guardian and returned to school the next school day with the completed assignment.
+The final grade on the assignment will reflect a 10% deduction.
+If the signed pink slip and the assignment are not returned to the teacher the next day, the student will receive a zero on that assignment.